AssemblyScript/website/src/stdlib/typedarray.md

   function reverse(): this
   ```
   Reverses an array's values in place, modifying the array before returning it.

 * ```ts
   function join(separator?: string): string;
   ```
-  The join() method joins all elements of an array into a string.
-This method has the same algorithm as Array.prototype.join().
+  Joins all elements of an array into a string.
+This method has the same algorithm as `Array#join`.

 * ```ts
   function slice(start?: i32, end?: i32): TypedArray